 Yamaha's ATVs were developed using technologies created and matured in the process of developing and manufacturing off-road motorcycles.
 Sales of Yamaha ATVs began in the U.S. in 1979 with Yamaha Motor's first ATV, the YT125.
 Since then, Yamaha has gone on to market a variety of ATV models that answer real market needs.
-Sales of the new Viking ROV began in 2013 in the North American and other overseas markets.
+In the ROV segment, following on the releases of the VIKING in 2013 and VIKING VI in 2014, we began selling the Wolverine in North America and other overseas markets from 2015.